cloudmix-dev/workertown/www/docs/src/pages/docs/packages/search/tutorial.md

 }
 ```

-{% callout title="Updating an document" %}
+{% callout title="Updating a document" %}
-The `PUT` request to the `/v1/docs/:id` endpoint will create an document if it
+The `PUT` request to the `/v1/docs/:id` endpoint will create a document if it
-doesn't exist, or update it if an document with the same `id`, `tenant` and `index`
+doesn't exist, or update it if a document with the same `id`, `tenant` and
-already exists.
+`index` already exists.
 {% /callout %}

 ### Search for your first document